saulfabregwiivc/Scratch-Everywhere/EXTENSIONS.md

 ## Directory Structure

-The directory structure is pretty simple, it's just a directory with the extensions id within the extensions folder with a `extension.so`/`extension.rpl`/`extension.dll`/`extension.dylib` file.
+The directory structure is pretty simple, it's just a library inside of the extensions folder.
+The library is named the id of the extension.

 ## Extension Library